 Anyway we travelled the world and ate everything in sight and my foodie horizons broadened beyond my expectations.
 I became a little bit obsessed with all things food and spent a lot of time mastering my culinary skills.
 I thought I was pretty awesome….until I had my babies.

 As soon as I became pregnant and suddenly responsible for the health and nutrition of someone other than myself I had to re-evaluate everything I knew about food!
 Sure I could cook all these lovely meals which I would never have dreamed about a few years back but they still contained a fair few ingredients I couldn’t in good faith give to my little people.
-Plus a lot of my lovely recipes called for a couple of hours in the kitchen….haha as if thats going to happen with two kids!
+Plus a lot of my lovely recipes called for a couple of hours in the kitchen….haha as if thats going to happen with three kids!

 Overnight I became the women in the shop who scrutinises every label before putting anything in the cart, the women who literally dreams of ways to make favourite unhealthy foods into healthier and better versions…I am now even that mum who supplies the ‘weird’ food in the playground!
 But I will have you know that weird food is so yummy and popular my daughter has to guard her snacks very carefully (she is 2 and she literally guards her food – it’s pretty cute)!
 Plus I need to be able to make them while wearing one baby and entertaining the other.
 Oh how life has changed.

-My foodie dream in life is to make sure our bellies are beautiful things filled with lovely whole foods that taste amazing 🙂
+My foodie dream in life is to make sure our bellies are beautiful things filled with lovely whole foods that taste amazing 🙂 If you would like FREE recipes and helpful hacks delivered right to your inbox every fortnight then SUBSCRIBE for our newsletter right here.